-The one-year principle is a shortcut for replacement analysis that applies when an asset has small remaining capital costs and steadily rising O&M costs.
-Under those conditions, the asset’s economic life collapses to one year — its EAC is just the next year’s O&M cost — and the keep-or-replace decision reduces to a year-by-year comparison.
+The one-year principle is a shortcut for replacement analysis when an asset has small remaining capital costs and steadily rising O&M costs.
+Under those conditions the asset’s economic life collapses to one year (its EAC is just the next year’s O&M cost), and the keep-or-replace decision reduces to a year-by-year comparison.

 The setup is common for old paid-off assets:

-Under these conditions, is dominated by O&M, and the optimal hold is determined by the trade-off between this year’s O&M and the challenger’s EAC.
-Replacement happens when next year’s O&M would exceed the challenger’s EAC.
+So is dominated by O&M, and the optimal hold comes down to the trade-off between this year’s O&M and the challenger’s EAC.
+Replace when next year’s O&M would exceed the challenger’s EAC.

 Formally, EAC_total ≈ EAC_O&M evaluated at :